Average Weather in Quartzsite Arizona, United States

 To characterize how pleasant the weather is in Quartzsite throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Quartzsite for general outdoor tourist activities are from mid April to mid June and from mid September to late October, with a peak score in the second week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Quartzsite for general outdoor tourist activities are from mid April to mid June and from mid September to late October, with a peak score in the first week of October.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Quartzsite for hot-weather activities are from late May to mid July and from mid August to late September, with a peak score in the third week of June.